European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 	Make yourself aware of the conceptual difference between warnings and errors and emit error notification only in case of actual errors.

-	Experience from other facilites shows that *error-spamming* leads to users accepting errors and associated notifications as a normal operation state - they are not!.
+	Experience from other facilities shows that *error-spamming* leads to users accepting errors and associated notifications as a normal operation state - they are not!.
 	Error notifications should be so rare that they trigger a human examination of the problem!